bunge12/scheduler/README.md

 npm start
 ```

-> This app requires the api server in order to run.
+> This app requires an API server in order to run.
 Get it from the [Lighthouse Labs](https://github.com/lighthouse-labs/scheduler-api) repo.
 Follow their instruction to set up the API server.